 Over the past three years, we’ve moved from our old CMS supplier, where we had pretty limited functionality and very little prospects do much more with our data, to Axiell Collections.

-The importance of moving to a new Collections Management System
+Recognising the need to move to a new Collections Management System

 Before the move to Axiell Collections, we had data in 10 different databases.
 We didn’t have a loans or exhibitions database, just objects.
 Ipswich’s data was in one database and Colchester’s was across the other nine.
 If you wanted to search objects from one specific location, most of which had a mix of different collection types, you had to repeat that search over and over.